How to save for retirement: Do these 3 things

 Are my investments working as hard as they could be?

-While choosing investments isn't as critical to your portfolio's performance as your asset mix, keep in mind that research shows that low-cost investments generally offer higher returns than more expensive investments.**
+While choosing investments isn't as critical to your portfolio's performance as your asset mix, keep in mind that investment costs reduce your returns.
+The less you pay for your funds, the more you keep in your pocket—it's that simple.

 When you're saving in an employer plan, you're restricted to choosing from the investments the plan offers.
 But if you've left a job and have an old 401(k) or 403(b) account sitting around, think about whether rolling it over to an IRA could be a good decision.